vishalsinha21/SpringWebDemo/README.md

 7. Twitter Bootstrap for styling

 ### First time setup
-- Install and start Derby DB
+- Clone project
-- Update datasource properties in spring application context (/src/main/resources/spring/applicationContext.xml)
+- Navigate to project path in terminal and execute **mvn inmemdb:run** to start Derby database server
-- Navigate to project path in terminal and execute liquibase scripts to create DB and load data (mvn liquibase:update)
+- Navigate to project path in terminal and execute **mvn liquibase:update** to run liquibase scripts to create DB and load data
-- Build project and start jetty server (mvn clean install && mvn jetty:run)
+- Build project and start jetty server by executing **mvn clean install && mvn jetty:run**
-- Open application in browser using url (http://localhost:8080/)
+- Open application in browser using url **http://localhost:8080/**

 ### Employee Manager